 Often called “green manure,” cover crops can be legumes, grasses, or broadleaves that restore soil nutrients and minerals, and increase organic matter and microbial activity in the soil.
 In the Northern Great Plains ecosystem bare ground is not one of Nature’s practices.
 Cover crops provide a natural and vital ground cover during fallow periods, which preserve and enhance soil productivity naturally.
 Our cover crops are either a single species, such as chickling vetch, or an eight cover crop cocktail mix of species depending on the needs of the field.

 At Vilicus Farms appropriate tillage is an indispensible part of soil, cover crop, and weed management.
 Our typical practice for cover crop termination utilizes a blade plow to cut the plants roots off just below the surface leaving above ground biomass and the below ground root system largely undisturbed.
 The resulting above ground plant mulch protects the soil from erosion, preserves soil moisture, and inhibits weed growth.

-Vilicus Farms is committed to sustainability in all areas of the farm operation including renewable energy.
+Vilicus Farms is committed to sustainability in all areas of the farm operation.
 In July of 2015 the Farm Headquarters became partially powered by a 5.2kW photovoltaic system.
 We installed one of the first grid-intertie systems on Hill County Electric Cooperative’s system.
 The system was partially funded by a USDA REAP grant.
 Bear Paw Development Corporation provided significant support in the grant application process http://www.bearpaw.org.
-We have also established a partnership with the Montana Biofuels Exchange to incorporate bio diesel into our farm fuel.
+We are always looking to move the dial forward on alternative energy options, including the use of bio-diesel in our trucks and tractors.
+Currently we are researching options on electric powered trucks and tractors, for we believe that divesting from fossil fuels is our best hope for a truly regenerative agricultural system.

 Vilicus has partnered with the Xerces Society for Invertebrate Conservation for research and application of integrated pollinator conservation in farming systems.
 To learn more about Xerces Society please visit: www.xerces.org